Consider it wholly joyful, my brethren, whenever you are enveloped in or encounter trials of any sort or fall into various temptations.

 Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth.
 For I rejoiced greatly, when the brethren came and testified of the truth that is in thee, even as thou walkest in the truth.
 I have no greater joy than to hear that my children walk in truth.
 3 John 1:2-4.

 Getting back to the point of sickness.
 Religious folk say that they did not get their healing, so opt for second best, asking God to give them patience to endure it.
+That is totally wrong!

 If they need employment and cannot get a job, they ask God to help them to last the distance.
 We are not supposed to last the distance!
 We are not supposed to endure it!
 We are destined to rule and reign in life with Him right here and now!
+We are supposed to overcome.

 Jesus never told us to occupy til I come in Luke 19:13 so that we can simply hang in there, hoping for Him to come soon and rescue us or to take us out of here.
 No!
 No!
 No!
 He meant us to take charge.
-Adam was in charge.
-Jesus was in charge and we are meant to represent the King in His Kingdom as ambassadors who are also in charge.
-Ambassadors have authority and access to resources, backed by their government back home.
-We have access to the storehouses of our government back home... the government of God... the kingdom of Heaven.
+This often means that we are to take charge over our own lives!

 They have delegated power and authority.
 We have delegated authority.